contains the active ingredient temazepam

 The active ingredient in Temaze is temazepam.

 Each Temaze tablet contains 10 mg of temazepam.
-The tablets also contain:
+The tablets contain the following

 Temaze is made in Australia by: